planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 The `ogr2ogr` of [GDAL/OGR](https://gdal.org/) is a great tool for this.
-We recommend using the [binaries](https://gdal.org/download.html#binaries), or if you're on a Mac then use [homebrew](https://brew.sh/) (run `brew install gdal` after you get it set up).
-If you're having trouble getting GDAL working well a good backup can be to use docker and the [osgeo/gdal](https://hub.docker.com/r/osgeo/gdal) package.
+We recommend using the [binaries](https://gdal.org/download.html#binaries), or if you’re on a Mac then use [homebrew](https://brew.sh/) (run `brew install gdal` after you get it set up).
+If you’re having trouble getting GDAL working well a good backup can be to use docker and the [osgeo/gdal](https://hub.docker.com/r/osgeo/gdal) package.